 We'll remove the placeholder and we'll first build the five stages using the following shape.

-So let's draw one, let's move the yellow diamond to reduce the size of the diagonal lines and we'll write Mezzanine.
+So let's draw one, let's adjust the shape to reduce the size of the diagonal lines.

-Let's duplicate this shape with Ctrl and Shift, and let's write Expansion.
+Let's duplicate the shape with Control and Shift, and let's write Expansion.

-If we then select all and realign, we'll see that more space has been created for the Mezzanine, Expansion and First stage.
+If we then select all and realign, we'll see that more space has been created for the Mezzanine, Expansion, and First stage.
 Let's complete this by reducing the size of the font.

-We'll bold this text with Ctrl + B, and we'll fill it with red.
+We bold this text with control + B and we'll fill it with red.

-So select red for fill, and we'd also select red for outline.
+So select red for fill, And we'll also select red for outline.

 We'll want to make room for this IPO circle on the right hand side of our stages.